Cupola gecko

+The Cupola gecko is a rare variant of the forest gecko (Mokopirirakau granulatus).
+Confirmed sightings were made only in 1968, 2007 and March 2021, at which time it was suspected to be a separate but undescribed species, named Mokopirirakau "Cupola" until it could be described.
+DNA testing later in 2021 showed it to be Mokopirirakau granulatus.

-The Cupola gecko (Mokopirirakau "cupola") is a species of gecko.
-Cupola is not its official scientific name; it is yet to be authorised as a separate species, and this term, named after the Cupola Basin in the Nelson Lakes National Park where it was first discovered, is used as a placeholder.
-It is endemic to New Zealand.
-It has only been confirmed to be present in two places, the Cupola Basin in the Nelson Lakes National Park, and the Sabine Valley.
+It was called Cupola after the Cupola Basin in the Nelson Lakes National Park where it was first found.
+It has only been confirmed to be present in the Cupola Basin and the adjacent Sabine Valley in the Nelson Lakes National Park.

-In March 2021, 53 years after the first sighting, and 14 years after the last confirmed sighting, four cupola geckos, including a pregnant female, were found in the Sabine Valley in an expedition headed by herpetologist Ben Barr.
+In March 2021, 53 years after the first sighting, and 14 years after the last confirmed sighting, four Cupola geckos, including a pregnant female, were found in the Sabine Valley in an expedition headed by herpetologist Ben Barr.

 Description

 Very few recorded specimens of the Cupola gecko exist.
-It is similar in appearance to other forest geckos, having a grey-brown colour with dark W or V shaped bands or blotches.
-It differs from other related species in that it has a shorter snout and a triangular shaped head with V-shaped markings.
+It is similar in appearance to other forest geckos, having a grey-brown colour with dark W- or V-shaped bands or blotches.
+It differs in that it has a shorter snout and a triangular shaped head with V-shaped markings.
 It has a speckled undersurface, a bright orange mouth lining, and grey/brown eyes.
-The sizes of adult specimens are unknown, but probably measure around 70-85mm.
-Juveniles are dark grey-brown with grey chevron markings and scatted spots of mustard yellow.
+The sizes of adult specimens are unknown, but probably measure around 70–85 mm.
+Juveniles are dark grey-brown with grey chevron markings and scattered spots of mustard yellow.

 Distribution

-The Cupola gecko is only known to exist in the Cupola Basin and the Sabine Valley.
+The Cupola gecko is known only in the Cupola Basin and the Sabine Valley.
 The first Cupola Basin specimen was found in a scrubby boulder field not far above the Cupola Basin hut.

 Conservation status

-The Department of Conservation classifies the Cupola gecko as Data Deficient under the New Zealand Threat Classification System.
+The Department of Conservation classified the Cupola gecko as Data Deficient under the New Zealand Threat Classification System, then changed to Taxonomically Indistinct after the DNA testing.